If you create a sales representative agreement, make sure these seven elements are included.

 If your company sells a variety of products or services, you may want to specify which products your representative can sell.
 If you want to limit the products a representative can sell, you should attach a complete list of the approved products to the agreement and update the list periodically if the products change.

 You may also want to specify other limitations, such as where the products can be sold.
 Representatives may be limited to a particular region or type of customer.
-You may attach a list of existing customers that the representative can contact to the agreement.
+You may attach a list of existing customers the representative can contact.

 Additionally, if you decide to set a sales quota for your representatives, you should include that information in the agreement as well.
-Past performance is often a good indicator of reasonable minimum expectations.
+Past performance is often a good indicator of reasonable minimum expectations for sales goals.

 An important section of any representative agreement details how the representative will be paid.
 The agreement should specify how the commission will be computed, specifying the basis of the commissions and that it is the only compensation the representative will receive outside of bonuses or other incentives.